 - Non-profit accounts

-- Earn free management of an additional $5,000 when you refer a friend
+- Earn free management of an additional $5,000 for every friend you refer, with no limit

 - Automated portfolio rebalancing